 - After conditioning the branches, fill your vase or other container with lukewarm water.
 Add a floral food if you like, but it’s not necessary.

 - Make a fresh, angled cut at the desired length and immediately put cut branches into the container.

 That’s it!
 Change the water weekly, or if it starts to look cloudy.
 Forced branches do best in a relatively cool spot and out of bright sunlight.

 Bonus!
 Making New Plants from Forced Stems

 Some stems will develop roots in water, and you can use them to propagate new plants!
 This process is called rooting in water.
-It works better with stem cuttings from shrubs than branch cuttings from trees.
+It works best with stem cuttings from shrubs.